slochower/smirnoff-host-guest-manuscript/manuscript.md

 Futhermore, it is known that sugars and conjugated carbohydrates are especially difficult for many "general" force fields, due to the highly polar bonds in sugars, the number of chiral centers, and the large structural differences between chiral isomers [@okbsmIQF].

 The combination of X-ray and NMR data suggest that the specialized q4md-CD [@j7JJedX4] force field, and the rigid GAFF v2.1 [@HVgz5rZq] force field, better model the flexibility of the CD cavity.
-Cézard, *et al.* present strong NMR evidence that the vicinal ^3^J H5--H6′ (atom names H5--H62 in Figure @fig:atom-anmes) and ^3^J H5-H6″(atom names H5--H61) coupling show minimal fluctuation in distance over a number of timescales, suggesting little change in the population of rotamers [@j7JJedX4].
+Cézard, *et al.* present strong NMR evidence that the vicinal ^3^J H5--H6′ (atom names H5--H62 in Figure @fig:atom-names) and ^3^J H5-H6″(atom names H5--H61) coupling show minimal fluctuation in distance over a number of timescales, suggesting little change in the population of rotamers [@j7JJedX4].
 This is also evident in X-ray structures, where the rigidity of the cyclodextrin ring is retained as long as water is present in the cavity and the torsional angles between adjacent glycouril units show surprisingly small variance [@j3qbz56S].
 The CHARMM36 force field displays similar structural dynamics to q4md-CD, with certain GROMOS force fields even more rigid than those [@jdi722iE].
 The lack of rigidity is associated with an underestimation of the binding enthalpy and an overestimation of the binding entropy; SMRINOFF99Frossst has a ΔH MSE = 0.77 kcal/mol and −TΔS MSE = -0.78 kcal/mol whereas the more rigid GAFF v2.1 results in ΔH MSE = -1.64 kcal/mol and −TΔS MSE = 0.08 kcal/mol.
-It is especially notable that GAFF v2.1 has the best overall correlations `and probably the best Kendall τ?`.
+It is especially notable that GAFF v2.1 has the best overall correlations.

-As a starting point for force field optimization, it therefore seems important to include sugars and carbohydrates in the development of future iterations of SMIRNOFF99Frosst.
+As SMIRNOFF99Frosst grows beyond a small molecule force field, it will be important to include sugars and other carbohydrates in the training sets used to develop parameters.
-This will be especially useful for modeling more physiologically relevant protein structures, such as proteoglycans and glycopeptides.
+This will be especially useful for modeling physiologically relevant protein structures, such as proteoglycans and glycopeptides.

+The results presented in this manuscript demonstrate that host-guest binding thermodynamics can be used to benchmark force fields, diagnose issues with parameters applied to specific functional groups, and suggest directions for improvements.

+[Discussion is still rough around the edges.
+Two immediate thoughts: I could focus more about how SMIRNOFF99Frosst does modeling cyclodextrins (currently the middle paragraph of this section).
+Or, I could be more circumspect, connecting with the Introduction, and mentioning that host-guest systems are good models and identify force field errors.
+This section would benefit from some concrete input.]{.banner .lightgrey}

 ## Code and data availability
 - [GitHub repository](https://github.com/slochower/smirnoff-host-guest) used to convert AMBER input files from GAFF force field to SMIRNOFF99Frosst.